CASE-Association/CBR-1/README.md

 ![top](https://raw.githubusercontent.com/CASE-Association/CBR-1/main/Pictures/LEDs.PNG)

+In the provided code, the LEDs will show which direction the robot is currently travelling in.

 # Improvements

 There's a lot about this robot that can be improved.
 Here's a list of things to improve if you'd like: